National Lifeguard is the industry standard for professional lifeguards in Canada.

 - STANDARD FIRST AID* / AQUATIC EMERGENCY CARE & CPR-C – Prerequisite: None.
 Standard First Aid or Aquatic Emergency Care could be taken at any point before taking National Lifeguard.

-- TURN 15 YEARS OLD – You have to be 15 by the start of the course.
+- TURN 15 YEARS OLD – You have to be 15 by the last day of the course.

-- NATIONAL LIFEGUARD – Prerequisite: 15-years-old by start of the course, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care & CPR-C.
+- NATIONAL LIFEGUARD – Prerequisite: 15-years-old by last day of the course, Bronze Cross, and Standard First Aid* or Aquatic Emergency Care & CPR-C.

 To remain current, lifeguards recertify their National Lifeguard award every two years.
 You may also recertify an expired National Lifeguard award – but remember, you must have a current award to lifeguard!
 Learn more about recertifications.